batfolx/rust_discord_bot/README.md

-## rust_discord_bot
+## Discord Rust Bot

-A small discord bot written in Rust using the Serenity library
+A small discord bot written in Rust using the Serenity library.
+It will keep track of all of the messages sent and add XP for each member for each guild.
+It will also create a private `voice-only` channel that the bot will automatically place you in when you join a voice channel, as to keep any conversation-related message confined to the `voice-only` channel.

 ### How to run compile & run